Home equity lines of credit (HELOCs) allow you to turn your home equity into usable cash.

 Most lenders cap on your interest rate at 18%—meaning it won’t rise above that amount during your loan term—although only credit unions are required to abide by that cap.

-Some lenders limit how much your rate can increase at each adjustment, and others may have a floor, which sets the lowest rate if the index rate falls.
+Some lenders limit how much your rate can increase at each adjustment, and others may have a floor rate—the lowest rate possible if the index rate falls.

 Your rate cap will be laid out in your loan paperwork, so be sure to read the fine print before closing on your HELOC.
 You can also have an attorney or financial advisor review the terms before signing your final documents.